 The Ravenite Social Club

-It is situated at 247 Mulberry Street in Little Italy, New York.
+It is located at 247 Mulberry Street in Manhattan, New York.

-During the 1970s and 1980s, the club was used as a headquarters by the Gambino crime family.
-At the time, it was common to see mobsters such as John Gotti hanging around outside the building and chatting with one another.
+The club was used as a headquarters by the Gambino crime family during the 1970s and 1980s.
+At the time, it was common to see senior mob figures such as John Gotti hanging around outside the building.

-Gotti took over the Gambino family in 1985 after he orchestrated the murder of his boss, Paul Castellano.
-From that point on, he became one of the FBI's biggest targets.
+Gotti seized control of the Gambino family in 1985 after he orchestrated the murder of his boss, Paul Castellano.
+When the FBI learned that he had assassinated Castellano, they immediately made him their prime target.

 Around the same time, agents managed to bug the inside of the club.
-However, the recordings proved to be worthless, as the Gambinos were so paranoid about being recorded that they kept the radio volume up at all times.
+However, the tapes proved to be worthless, as the Gambinos were so paranoid about being recorded that they seldom spoke business and kept the radio volume up at all times.

-In July of 1988, members of Gotti's crew discovered a listening device at one of their other hangouts.
-Realizing that the FBI may have done something similar to the Ravenite, they decided to install a white noise machine inside the club.
+In July 1988, members of Gotti's crew discovered a listening device at the Bergin Hunt and Fish Club in Queens.
+Realizing that the FBI may have done something similar to the Ravenite, they decided to install a white noise machine.

-As the investigation wore on, the surveillance team started to become suspicious about the fact that no important conversations were taking place.
-They also noticed that Gotti kept disappearing for periods of time.
+As the investigation wore on, the surveillance team started to become suspicious about the fact that Gotti kept disappearing for lengthy periods of time.

-After questioning their informants about these unexplained absences, they eventually learned that he was using a side door to sneak up to apartment 10, which was on the third floor.
+After questioning their informants about these unexplained absences, they eventually learned that he was using a back door to sneak up to apartment 10, which was on the third floor.

 The apartment was being rented by the widow of a former Gambino associate named Michael Cirelli, who had passed away earlier that year.

-Sensing that they had struck gold, the FBI bugged the apartment.
+Sensing that they had struck gold, the FBI bugged Cirelli's apartment.

-During one conversation, he was heard speaking to "Sammy the Bull" Gravano about the assassination of Paul Castellano.
+During one conversation, he talked to "Sammy the Bull" Gravano about Castellano's murder.
 In another, he spoke about the killing of an associate named Robert DiBernardo:

 "I was in jail when I whacked him.
 I knew why it was being done.
 I done it anyway.
 I allowed it to be done anyway.
 I took Sammy's word that he talked behind my back."

-On December 11th, 1990, the FBI raided the club and arrested Gotti, Gravano, and Frank "Frankie Loc" LoCascio.
+On December 11th, 1990, the FBI raided the Ravenite and arrested Gotti, Gravano, and Frank "Frankie Loc" LoCascio.

 While they were in prison awaiting trial together, Gotti forbade Gravano from listening to the tapes.